 Alexis de Tocqueville

-Alexis de Tocqueville was born this date in 1805.
+Alexis de Tocqueville was born on this date in 1805.
 He was a white-French journalist and abolitionist writer.

 He also wrote "The U.S. Penitentiary System and its Application in France," with Gustave de Beaumont (1833), "The Old Regime and the Revolution" (1856), "Recollections" (1893, published posthumously).